Have your say on development applications

 - what happens after you lodge your submission

 Submissions can be made on impact assessable applications, which are advertised for comment.

 You will see a sign on the property, a notice in a local newspaper and registered letters will be sent to all adjoining land owners.
 The closing date for submissions will be clearly stated on these materials, and you must lodge the submission by the closing date.

-Only submissions that are properly made must be considered when assessing an application.
 To be properly made, a submission must:

 - be in writing and signed by each person who made the submission; or be made electronically

 - include the name and address of each person who is making the submission

 - state what aspects of the plan or proposed development you support or oppose and why